 There are many treatment options for urinary incontinence.
 Some target certain conditions that cause it and others are aimed at preventing the incontinence itself.Brown, Pearson, & Guepet Gynecology and Urogynecology offers the following:

 Botox is a versatile treatment, but its main use is to calm or relax hyperactive muscles.
 The bladder is no different: if your urinary incontinence is caused by a neurologic condition, Botox may be used to calm the overactive nerves in your bladder that are causing it.

 Platelet Rich Plasma (PRP) is a therapy aimed at tightening your muscles.
 PRP can be used to tighten the muscles of your pelvic floor, thus allowing you to regain control of your urinary flow.

 InterStim is a bladder-control therapy that targets the nerves, rather than the muscles, of your bladder.
 It successfully helps many patients to restore control over their bladder, solving their urinary incontinence caused by a variety of conditions.

 ThermiVa is a therapeutic option that’s non-invasive, as opposed to the many surgical solutions to your incontinence.
 It uses heat, or radiofrequency, to promote the tightening of your pelvic tissues.
 It’s a popular solution to urinary incontinence because of its quick results and low recovery time.

-If you’re suffering from urinary incontinence and are interested in exploring your treatment options, the providers at Brown, Pearson, and Guepet Gynecology are ready to help you find the root cause of your incontinence in order to develop a personalized treatment plan.
+If you’re suffering from urinary incontinence and are interested in exploring your treatment options, the providers at Brown, Pearson, & Guepet Gynecology and Urogynecologyare ready to help you find the root cause of your incontinence in order to develop a personalized treatment plan.
 Call or schedule an appointment online to find a solution today.